How Long Does Alcohol Stay on Your Breath? – Breathalyzers & Drunk Driving

 Get Help.
 Get Better.
 Get Your Life Back.

 The rate of absorption of alcohol depends on several factors.
-It is quickest, for example, when alcohol is drunk on an empty stomach and the concentration of alcohol is 20-30%.
-More than 90% of alcohol is eliminated by the liver; 2-5% is excreted unchanged in urine, sweat, or breath.
+It is quickest, for example, when alcohol is drunk on an empty stomach, and the concentration of alcohol is 20-30%.
+The liver eliminates more than 90% alcohol; 2-5% is excreted unchanged in urine, sweat, or breath.

-On an empty stomach, blood alcohol concentration peaks about one hour after consumption, depending on the amount drunk; it then declines in a more or less linear manner for the next four hours.
-Alcohol is removed from the blood at a rate of about 3.3 mmol/hour (15 mg/100 ml/hour), but this varies in different people, on different drinking occasions, and with the amount of alcohol drunk.
+On an empty stomach, blood alcohol concentration peaks about one hour after consumption, depending on the amount drunk; it then declines more or less linearly for the next four hours.
+Alcohol is removed from the blood at a rate of about 3.3 mmol/hour (15 mg/100 ml/hour), but this varies in different people, on other drinking occasions, and with the amount of alcohol drunk.

 Alcohol is never completely safe.
 Continued alcohol abuse can shorten your lifespan.
 Drinking alcohol can cause alcoholic cirrhosis, it occurs after years of heavy drinking.
 Alcoholic liver disease is treatable if it is caught before it causes severe damage.
 In case of severe damage, the liver cannot heal or return to normal function.